MoreFit: A More Optimised, Rapid and Efficient Fit: Maximum likelihood fits and the strategy

 \subsubsection{Optimisation of parameter-dependent terms}

-Figure~\ref{fig:probgraph} shows the computation graph for a simple model, consisting of a Gaussian signal on top of an exponential background.
-The total PDF, normalised over the range $m\in[m_a,m_b]$ is given by
+Figure~\ref{fig:probgraph} shows the computation graph for a simple model, consisting of a mixture of a Gaussian and an exponential component.
+The total PDF, normalised over the range $m\in[m_a,m_b]$, is given by

-where $f_{\rm sig}$ denotes the signal fraction, $m_B$ ($\sigma_m$) the Gaussian mean (width), and $\alpha$ the exponential slope.
+where $f_{\rm sig}$ denotes the signal fraction, $\mu$ ($\sigma_m$) the Gaussian mean (width), and $\alpha$ the exponential slope.
 In this example, the range was chosen to be $m\in [5,7]\gevcc$.
 When analysing computation graphs such as Fig.~\ref{fig:probgraph} it becomes apparent that there are terms that only depend on the parameters and not the specific event.
 In Fig.~\ref{fig:probgraph} such terms are coloured in light red.
 Examples of such terms include the normalisations of the PDFs which by definition do not depend on the event.
 A straightforward optimisation consists in calculating these terms only once on the host for each parameter update and buffer the result to be used for each event.
 For the normalisation, which often can be computationally costly, this is a well-known technique for optimisation and used for example in the RooFit~\cite{Verkerke:2003ir} fitting framework.
 In \morefit\ the computation graphs are automatically analysed and searched for nodes that do not depend on event variables, if multiple such terms appear in sums or products these terms are combined.
 If such terms exceed a specified computational cost they are automatically optimised and the buffered result is then used in the compute kernel.
 For the example in Fig.~\ref{fig:probgraph}, three terms are identified that can be calculated on the host:

 These terms correspond to the denominator in the Gaussian PDF and the two normalisations, which are combined with other parameter-dependent factors.

 As illustrated in Listings~\ref{list:unoptkernel} and~\ref{list:optkernel}, which show the unoptimised and the resulting optimised OpenCL kernel, the buffered values are transmitted as additional parameters to the (overall much smaller) optimised kernel.